 How much ice does it drill

-With a full charge, we drilled 30 holes over the course of the morning.
+With a full charge, we drilled 30 holes over the course of the morning through 18 inches of ice.
 During this time, the auger and battery were exposed to the elements.
 Using the integrated battery status indicator, 30 holes used up only one third of the juice.

 After punching 5 more holes the battery status light dropped to the last LED light indicator as expected.
 The last third of the battery’s power easily delivered 10 more holes but started showing signs of exhaustion.